DHI Grant Writing Service

 The Digital Humanities Institute (DHI) in the Faculty of Arts is able to provide a grant writing service for all applicants who are submitting bids to AHRC, ESRC, Leverhulme and other funders in which there is a Digital Humanities component (see: What is a Digital Humanities project?).

-The DHI has considerable experience of grant writing: over 100 funded projects over 25 years.
+The DHI has considerable experience of grant writing: over 100 funded projects and nearly 30 years.
 It is a service which has been used by Principal Investigators at over 40 universities in the UK for projects ranging from £10k to £1m.

 There is no fee for this service.
 As a technical partner on your funding application the DHI’s time will be included in your budget, so it is in our interests that you submit the best application possible.
 From experience we have a clear idea of what a good application looks like, and how to create one.

 What is the service?

 This is not an advisory service, although we can give you plenty of advice.
 This is a hands-on writing service done in full collaboration and consultation with you, to save you time, and to help you articulate your research ideas and research plan.